 It was a startup, in which we saw quite a potential to become something big.
-So, with zealous spirit, we initiated the process of building a D2C prescription delivery app with the following objectives and benefits that the client and we discussed to deliver.
+So, with a zealous spirit, we initiated the process of building a D2C prescription delivery app with the following objectives and benefits that the client and we discussed delivering.

 This on-demand prescription delivery platform not only benefits customers but also pharmacists.

 - 24x7 service!
 During our research and development sessions with the client, we understood customers may buy and place orders at any time and from any location, and they will be delivered according to the availability schedules of the pharmacies online.

 - We created something descriptive and interactive building a hierarchy and navigation so that customers can browse and place orders with as few taps as possible.